-IV.
-Dr. Rowangould's intended technical testimony evidences relevant provisions of the AQCA that should be considered in granting the permit and this testimony and further factual development of other evidence is required at hearing under the Act.
+III.
+Dr. Rowangould's and Petitioners' intended testimony points to relevant provisions of the AQCA that should be considered in granting the permit, provides conclusive evidence, in part, at this stage of the proceeding and this testimony and further factual development of other evidence is required at hearing under the Act.